ekowbaah/site/content/posts/monorepos-whats-the-deal-with-it.md

 ## Introduction

 If you're reading this, it's because you've heard about monorepos.
 If you're a developer, there's a good chance that the idea of having to manage several repositories is something that makes your skin crawl.
 After all, managing those projects can't be easy!
-But it's not just developers who use these tools---the biggest companies in the world are using them too.
-So let's examine what they do and why people use them.
+So let's examine what monorepos they do and why people use them.

 ## What is a monorepo?

-A monorepo is a single repository for all your projects.
-It's a way to organize your code and make it easier to manage, but there are other benefits too.

-For example, if you have multiple open source projects on GitHub, you probably use separate repos for each one (or even different branches).
-When working on an issue in one repo, it might be helpful to see how other people have addressed the same issue so that you can get some context about how others solved it.
-Having everything in one repo means that these issues will be easier to find because they're all related!

-Monorepos are also helpful when working on internal projects at work or university.
-For example, suppose everyone uses a common language like JavaScript or Python across their team.
-In that case, they'll need access to each others' libraries over time as they become more familiar with them through use (i.e. if someone makes changes but doesn't push up their commits).
-Just one central location where everyone has access during this process would allow developers on different teams within those organizations.

-## Why are people using them?
+A monorepo is a version-controlled code repository that holds many projects.
+While these projects may be related, they are often logically independent and run by different teams.
+Some companies host all their code in a single repository, shared among everyone.
+However, Monorepos can reach colossal sizes.
+Google, for example, is theorized to have the most significant code repository ever, with tens of hundreds of daily commits and over 80 TBs large.
+Other companies known to run large monorepos are Microsoft, Facebook, and Twitter.
+Monorepos are sometimes called monolithic repositories, but they should not be confused with monolithic architecture, a software development practice for writing self-contained applications.
+An example is a Ruby on Rails monolith handling websites, API endpoints, and background jobs.

 Why are people using them?